I Kings 2:1-11

 David also explained good reasons for all these instructions.
 “Do this so that you may prosper in all you do and wherever you go and that the Lord may keep his promise to me: If your descendants watch how they live, and if they walk faithfully before me with all their heart and soul, you will never fail to have a successor on the throne of Israel.”
 David wanted things to go well—to prosper—for Solomon and the kingdom.
 The word “prosperity” today, with the emphasis of contemporary materialistic societies, has taken on the meaning of mere “material and financial prosperity.”
 Material and financial prosperity are only one relatively small part of or factor in over-all prosperity the way the Bible intends for people to be prosperous.
 Real prosperity includes wise behavior, personal peace, happiness in one’s work, satisfaction in one’s career, marital happiness, hearty family life, good relationships with neighbors, healthy self-acceptance and many more aspects of the abundant life that God wants us to enjoy, and that do not necessarily have direct relationship to material and financial matters.

 Our situation differs from Solomon’s in that we are not all a king or head of state like David and Solomon were.
 Our descendants will not inherit a throne like Solomon did, but we do have the hope that our descendants will follow in our pursuit of God and that our posterity would enjoy the blessings that accompany those who love Him and are watched over by Him.
-So we certainly can apply the spirit of David’s desire for Solomon in our own offspring and their offspring.
+So we certainly can apply the spirit of David’s desire for Solomon to our own offspring and their offspring.
 “If your descendants watch how they live, and if they walk faithfully before me with all their heart and soul, you will never fail to have a successor on the throne of Israel.”
 Those among our offspring that rightly value and treasure their spiritual heritage—as Jacob did in contrast to Esau who did not value his birthright—in succeeding generations, can continue to enjoy the benefits of knowing God and keeping His Word as we do.
-We can be very desirous that those who come after us may do nothing to cut it off from the blessings we enjoy.
+We can be very desirous that those who come after us may do nothing to cut themselves off from the blessings we enjoy.
 Let each, in his own age, successively, keep God’s charge, and then God is certain to continue to bless according to His Word.
 We want the promise so we keep the precept.

 God had promised David that the Messiah should come from him, and that promise was absolute: but the promise that there should not fail to be successor was conditional, “if they walk faithfully before me with all their heart and soul, you will never fail to have a successor on the throne of Israel”—that is if his seed would behave themselves as they should.
 If Solomon, in his day, fulfill the condition, he would be doing his part towards the continuation of the promise.
 Don’t we all want to pass every spiritual blessing God has given to us on to our children?
 Yet each generation must make their own decision, David had made his and was encouraging Solomon to make his own good decision.